lucidworks/connectors-sdk-resources/java-sdk/connectors/README.md

 This is a Gradle project that wraps each [known plugin](settings.gradle) with a common set of tasks and dependencies.

-See the following instructions on how to build, deploy, and run the plugins
+See the following instructions on how to build, deploy, and run the plugins.

 ## Sub-projects